Date: 28/29 March 2020

 Riders will be expected to navigate the course using the roadbook.
 Each day comprises of a course which is in excess of 250km with a large percentage of the going being hard base gravel tracks and fire roads within the forests.
 A level of self sufficiency is required as this is a remote part of the UK.
 Riders will be expected to carry tools and spares along with water and food for the day.
 There will be places for fuel and food marked on the roadbook for fuel and refreshments.

-Includes: Roadbook holder hire, two days roadbooks, GPS tracking, evening meal Saturday and Sunday, and on site camping.
+Includes: Event Insurance, roadbook holder hire, two days roadbooks, GPS tracking, evening meal Saturday and Sunday.

 Bikes and Tyres

 The “500” series of event have been specifically designed for the bigger adventure bikes and the Kielder 500 course has been created with this in mind.
-The course is rideable on road tyres with care and is 100% suitable for dual sport tyres.
+The course 100% suitable for dual sport tyres.
 The organisation team will have ridden all the course prior to the event to check its suitability.

 Fuel and Range